defeat the enemy, strongholds and spiritual warfare

 There is so much in Romans 12, and I wanted to go through it with you because it’s such a beautiful roadmap for how to live our lives in this fallen world.

 I encourage you to open your Bible and read Romans 12:1-21.
 Soak it in, and pull out what you receive from this word.
-These are the things I saw and am going to be actively applying.
+These are the things I saw and will be actively applying.
 Maybe there’s something else that God has just for you.

 I pray that these verses are not just a guide but an action plan that you can be inspired by and live by to step into a place of hope, love, and purpose.
 Look for that circle of fruitfulness when we align with God’s Word and His Will in our lives.